SergiuSavva/Vee/IaC/Terraform/README.md

 ```
 terraform apply
 ```
-You can destroy the environment using command:
+You can destroy the whole EKS and VPC environment using command:
 ```
 terraform destroy
 ```